keptn-workshops/getting-started/02_Deploying_simplenode_service/README.md

 echo http://simplenode.simpleproject-production.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')
 ```

 :mag: Navigate to the URLs to inspect your **simplenode** service.
-In the production namespace, you should receive an output similar to this:
+In the production namespace, you should see the following page:

-**TODO: IMAGE IS MISSING!!**

 ![](../images/simplenode-production.png)